 Synchronously appends a term to a disk log.
 Returns ok or {error, Reason} when the term is written to disk.
+If the log is distributed, ok is returned, unless all nodes are down.
 Terms are written by the ordinary write() function of the operating system.
 Hence, it is not guaranteed that the term is written to disk, it can linger in the operating system kernel for a while.
 To ensure that the item is written to disk, function sync/1 must be called.

-log/2 is used for internally formatted logs, and blog/2 for externally formatted logs. blog/2 can also be used for internally formatted logs if the binary is constructed with a call to term_to_binary/1.
+$\log/2$ is used for internally formatted logs, and $\log/2$ for externally formatted logs. $\log/2$ can also be used for internally formatted logs if the binary is constructed with a call to $term_to_binary/1$ .

-Owners subscribing to notifications are notified of an error with an error_status message if the error reason tag is invalid_header or file_error.
+Owners subscribing to notifications are notified of an error with an error\status message if the error reason tag is invalid\header or file\error.